Joy-Con: Design

 Joy-Con are distributed in pairs, designated as "Joy-Con L" and "Joy-Con R" (Note: Officially stylized as Joy-Con (L) and Joy-Con (R) with parentheses) respectively.
 They each measure 35.9 x 102 x 13.9 mm, and the Joy-Con L and R weigh 49 g and 52.1 g, respectively.
 When measured from the top of the analog stick to the tip of the ZL/ZR trigger it has an extreme depth of 28.4 mm.

-Joy-Con can be attached to the sides of the Switch console via rails, or detached and used wirelessly—either as a pair (comparable to a Wii Remote and Nunchuk), or divided between two different players.
-Up to 8 Joy-Con can connect to a single Switch console at a time.
+Joy-Con can be attached to the sides of the Switch console via rails, detached and used wirelessly either as a pair divided between two different players.
+Alternatively, it can connect to a mobile device via Bluetooth.
+Up to 8 Joy-Cons can connect to a single Switch console at a time.
 The Joy-Con can be optionally attached to a "Joy-Con Grip" accessory, with or without charging capabilities, that convert the controllers to a more traditional gamepad-like form factor.

 When detached from the console, both Joy-Con units operate autonomously of each other, and communicate with the console via Bluetooth.
 Wrist strap attachments are provided, which are similarly installed by sliding them onto the controllers' rails.
 The strap attachments have a rounded shape and raised shoulder buttons to improve the ergonomics of the Joy-Con when used individually.

-Joy-Con contain non-removable 3.7 volt 525 mAh 1.9 watt hour lithium-ion polymer batteries; they are charged when attached to a Switch console that itself is charging.
+Joy-Con contain non-removable 3.7 V, 525 mAh (1.9 Wh) lithium-ion polymer batteries; they are charged when attached to a Switch console that itself is charging.
 A separate "charging grip" accessory allows the controllers to be charged in a gamepad configuration via USB-C. Nintendo released a Joy-Con AA battery pack attachment on June 16, 2017, which slide onto the Joy-Con similarly to the wrist strap attachments.